 Of Campagnolo drivetrains it is said they wear in rather than wear out and this is proving to be the case.
 Changes have always been smooth but the effort at the levers is becoming less.
 It’s not Shimano levels of effort yet, however I can imagine that with more kilometres, it will continue to improve.
 The tires continue to impress and still seem to be fast, grippy and puncture resistant.
 I have them on the Defy as well now.

 The Rossin is definitely the pick of the fleet for anything other than a very long day out in the hills, however as I get fitter I can see that might change as well.
-It’s heavy by modern standards which means more effort is required to propel it up a hill, but the ride down the other side is very much worth the effort.
+It weighs 10kilos all dressed, heavy by modern standards which means a little more effort is required to propel it up a hill, but the ride down the other side is very much worth it.

 - A brief history of time.